smikhalevski/doubter/README.md

 // ⮕ Shape<number>
 ```

-This is a shortcut for number shape declaration:
+This is a shortcut for a number shape declaration:

 ```ts
 d.number().finite();